fearlessgeekmedia/DistroGUI/README.md

 # DistroGUI

+**July 19, 2023 update** - So being a web developer, electron is a bit more natural to me.
+So that's the route I'm going.
+I do apologize for this project being so inactive, by the way.
+I have started work on this again today.
+We will be switching from the bash/yad interface to an Electron-based interface over the next few weeks.

 **February 2, 2023 Update** - After some more thought, I have decided that I will be re-working the UI in Glade, and cease using Yad and Bash.
 I've also recently switched to BlendOS and hope to make some contributions to that project, specifically with Distrogui.